• Home

 Temporary Incapacitation.
 To use force under level five means that the situation was so extreme, violent, and immediate that it was necessary to temporarily incapacitate a suspect prior to the arrival of the police.
 This includes the use of all methods of non-deadly force beginning with the empty hand up through and including impact tools.

 At level five, properly used defensive and offensive moves are allowed under the right circumstances.
 Choke holds and carotid neck holds can be used but at great risk.
-Although still taught at many police academies, neck compressions are very risky and used only in extreme situations.
+Although still taught at some police academies, and martial arts schools, neck compressions are very risky and used only in extreme situations.

 Stun guns are part of level five, but should not be used by security officers except on special posts and only by those authorized and trained in the use and effects of the device.
 Stun guns are held-held devices and some like the Air-Taser propel charged darts on leads at a suspect.